 It happens due to the lack of required expertise, experience, poor management, incentive system, and low corporate culture and integration level.

 Reason #2: Inferior Coordination of a Project Manager (PM)

 Staff is not motivated, experienced, punctual – simply said, not the right person for you.

 Check some reasons that may be within your responsibility.

 - The lack of internal (inside your company) or external (with your vendor) communication can lead to project failure.
 The quality of communication often depends on the country where you outsource your project.

 - You don’t keep an eye on the ball.
-Regular progress reviews help check benchmarks and certain phases, as well as keep your project on track.
+Regular progress reviews help check benchmarks and certain phases and keep your project on track.

-- Don’t forget about such a psychological factor as a resistance to change.
-We all feel stressed when we leave our comfort zone, face some innovations, development, or expansion challenges.
+- Don’t forget about such a psychological factor as resistance to change.
+We all feel stressed when we leave our comfort zone, facing innovations, development, or expansion challenges.